DeepHorizons/vienna/README.md

     # Short subtitle/tagline.
 This is displayed in the header.
-    subtitle = "Short subtitle/tagline of your blog" themecolor = "#hexcolor" # Defines the tab color in Chrome for Android.
+    subtitle = "Short subtitle/tagline of your blog" themecolor = "#hexcolor" # Defines the tab color in Chrome for Android. mathjax = true # include the MathJax.js file to do equations
 ```

 ## Usage